the-erin-collective/policy-tycoon/policy-tycoon/src/app/application/services/README-SiteFinder.md

 ### Water Detection
 The service integrates with the TerrainGenerationService to properly identify water tiles and exclude them from buildable areas.

-### Passability Checking
+### Buildable Land Checking
-Using the CollisionDetectionService, the service ensures that terrain is traversable between adjacent tiles.
+Using the CollisionDetectionService, the service ensures that terrain is traversable between adjacent tiles and that tiles are not water.

 ### Duplicate Prevention
 A global tracking system prevents the same tiles from being checked multiple times, improving efficiency.